francescoraves483/LaMP_LaTe/index.md

 - Specifying a port is required when working with LaMP over UDP (i.e. when using the *-u* option).
 If no port is specified, the program will use `46000` as default value.
 - The server will adapt its mode (ping-like or unidirectional) depending on the packets it receives from the client.
 Therefore, specifying *-B* or *-U* for a server will have no effect.
 - When in non-raw mode, the destination MAC address is not required.
 If specified with *-M*, however, it won’t generate an error, but it will be simply ignored by LaTe.
+- Even though it is possible to choose which confidence intervals to display, through option *-C*, a CSV file will always contain all of them (.90, .95 and .99).

 ## Latency types